hiro-iseri/atestcov/manual/user_guide.md

 ### Specify N of N-Wise Testing

-ATestCov receives N values in the range between the upper and lower limits.
+ATestCov receives N value in the range between the upper and lower limits.
 ATestCov calculates coverage within range.

 N-Value Options:

 [options]
 ```
 --lower, -l  :lower value of N (default:1)
---upper, -u  :upper value of N (default:number of parametor in specifiged parametor file.)
+--upper, -u  :upper value of N (default:number of parametor in specified parameter file.)
 ```

 e.g. if "-l 1 -u 3" is specfied, ATestCov mesures 1, 2, and 3 wise coverage.